Competitive, growing market requires a proactive, best-in-class strategy

 The hotel market in India has experienced a strong period of growth in recent years, with one study noting demand has outpaced room supply in many areas of the country, leading to a prediction the sector could see a 9.5 percent growth in revenue per available room (RevPAR) in the coming year.

 To ensure IHCL properties are able to maximise revenues in a growing and increasingly competitive market, the hotel group undertakes regular reviews of its commercial processes and monitors the industry for best-practice management strategies and technology.
-This approach recently extended to IHCL’s Taj Hotels inviting global revenue management solutions provider, IDeaS, to run a specialised Advisory Services workshop for 40 of its revenue managers in India.
+This approach recently extended to IHCL’s Taj Hotels inviting global revenue management solutions provider, IDeaS, to run a specialised Consulting Services workshop for 40 of its revenue managers in India.

 “A key motivation for staging revenue management workshops with IDeaS was to help grow a revenue culture across IHCL through revisiting core revenue management concepts,” said Karishma Singh, associate vice president, revenue management for IHCL.
 “This extends to revenue managers understanding how to best use revenue management systems to free up their time from focusing on simply executing tasks to actually being able to spend time applying their market knowledge on proper analysis and to support critical decision-making.”